This guide is designed specifically for home users who want to try virtualization on their PC.

 The computer’s operating system that runs the virtualization software is commonly referred to as the host.
 The secondary operating system that runs as the VM is often called the guest.

-Here are some of the most reliable and free virtual machine applications which you can use for virtualization on your home PC.
+Here are some of the most reliable and free virtual machine applications you can use for virtualization on your home PC.

 VMware Workstation Player